Looking for food dehydrator reviews?

-Food dehydration has been used for centuries as a way to preserve perishable food items such as meats, fruits and vegetables.
+Food dehydration has been used for centuries as a way to preserve perishable food items such as meats, fruits, and vegetables.
 Originally they were left in the sun or hung near to dry heat such as an open fire.

-You can still do this but nowadays the same process can be carried out much more easily with the use of an electric food dehydrator.
+You can still do this, but nowadays, the same process can be carried out much more easily with the use of an electric food dehydrator.
 Thank goodness!

-Until then.
-I love my electric food dehydrator!
+Until then, I love my electric food dehydrator!

 - The vertical air flow dehydrator can either have the fan at the top or at the bottom of the unit.

 - The horizontal air flow dehydrator has a fan that is located at the back of the unit.
-This tends to give a more even heat throughout the unit and there is often less flavor mixing between different types of foods when various foods are being dehydrated at the same time.
+This tends to give a more even heat throughout the unit, and there is often less flavor mixing between different types of foods when various foods are being dehydrated at the same time.

 Between the two different vertical types, the bottom fan version provides a better heat distribution throughout the unit; this version is also thought to be better at heat distribution than the horizontal air flow model due to the simple fact that heat rises.

 However, the unit with the fan at the bottom has one large disadvantage.
-The fact that the fan is located at the bottom means that cleaning of the unit is harder as when the food is being dehydrated it will drip into it.
+The fact that the fan is located at the bottom means that cleaning of the unit is harder, as when the food is being dehydrated it will drip into it.
 The unit with the fan located at the top avoids this issue but as the heat will rise the top tray of food will tend to dry quicker than the rest in the unit.

 Big or Little Food Dehydrator?
-What do you need?
+What Do You Need?

-When there is the need to dehydrate a larger amount of food then it is simply a case of adding in the extra tray stacks as required.
+When there is the need to dehydrate a larger amount of food, then it is simply a case of adding in the extra tray stacks as required.
 The fan on this type of unit will often be at the bottom.

 There are both pros and cons to using each type of unit.
-The fan heater runs the risk of drawing in debris from outside the unit and blowing it onto the food inside although they do the job much more quickly.
+The fan heater runs the risk of drawing in debris from outside the unit and blowing it onto the food inside, although they do the job much more quickly.
 Convection units are quieter and do not use as much energy.

-What Do You Use?
+What Type of Food Dehydrator Do You Use?

-Now obviously I can’t have personally used all the models and brands out there.
-I personally use and love my Cabelas Commercial Dehydrator.
+Now obviously, I can’t have personally used all the models and brands out there.
+I personally use and love my Cabela’s Commercial Dehydrator.

-Just below on this page I’ve linked to descriptions of various brands out there.
+Just below on this page, I’ve linked to descriptions of various brands out there.

 If you love your dehydrator…or hate it…please let us know.
 Leave a comment and give your own thoughts and reviews…both good and bad.

-Page last updated: 2/26/2021
+Page last updated: 11/5/2021